tomganleylee/energy-sankey-enhaced-battery/README.md

 The width of the flows represents the amount, and the overall size of everything is automatically scaled so that no one part of the diagram becomes too wide.

+The colour of the flows heading to the consumers represents the blend of locally generated vs grid energy.

 The diagram dynamically scales to fit the size of the window it is in (mostly).